neverRare/butter/doc/language/lifetime.md

 # Lifetime

-Lifetime are region of the code, this is used to determine the lifetime of places, prevent use of deinitialized places and prevent introduction of mutable alias.

-Butter is able just infer these.
+Lifetime are region of the code at which a value is present on a certain place.
+In other words, when a place is [initialized].

+[initialized]: move_and_initialization.md#initialization

+## Move and Assignment

+Lifetimes may refer to borken regions of codes.
+This happens when a value is [moved] from a place.
+TODO: explain reinitialization.

+[moved]: move_and_initialization.md#

+TODO example

-## Scope
+## End of Scope

-Blocks and other statements that provides scope provides limit on lifetime.
+Places never lives forever.
+This happens at the end of the scope where a variable is available.

-TODO: example
+TODO example

----

-TODO: more explanation